317-769-1037

 Students are not allowed to have phones at school events unless they have an exception for year book photography.

 You can expect to see teachers in a traditional role, providing occasional lecture-based lessons and offering guidance throughout the day.
 You will also see Boone Prairie teachers sitting on a bean bag during literature, sitting on a blanket on the reading hill with their class, setting up scavenger hunts around the property and more.
 Students are expected to be active participants in their education.
 Visitors to the classrooms will often see students at the front of the class teaching a concept, working a problem on the board, or defending their results.
-They may also see older students showing younger students what they are working on.

 Children are encouraged to move, to learn through rhythm and song, to dance, wiggle and stretch their bodies as their minds are being stretched.
 Research has shown that movement and learning go hand in hand, and we believe if students are allowed to move they become more engaged, retain what they learn, and participate in ways that enhance independent thinking skills.